Blended learning options to foster relational and restorative practice.

 “Relationships built through restorative practice are the oxygen people and communities need to survive and thrive…” (Dr Jim Longo, Washington and Jefferson College)

-Relational and restorative practice is a workplace philosophy for establishing, building and maintaining positive relationships, addressing and resolving confrontation and conflict and repairing harm.
-It’s an evolving social science that presents a set of theories, principles, processes and skills that help people to work together better.
+Relational and restorative practice is a workplace and lifestyle philosophy for establishing, building and maintaining positive relationships, addressing and resolving confrontation and conflict and repairing harm.

 Starting with individual and collective strengths, we become more purposeful, deliberate and confident to have conversations that are challenging, hold each other to account, problem-solve and plan effectively together.